-College Credit Opportunities: College credits and/or hours can be transferred to the following cosmetology colleges: Aveda Institute, Atelier Academy of Beauty, Empire Schools, Minnesota School of Cosmetology, PCI Academy and Ridgewater College.
+College Credit Opportunities: College credits and/or hours can be transferred to the following Cosmetology colleges: Aveda Arts & Sciences Institute, Atelier Academy of Beauty, Empire Schools, Model College of Hair Design, PCI Academy and Ridgewater College.
+Esthetician colleges: The Institute of Advanced Aesthetics & The MedSpa Institute of America.